Fordham names first woman and first layperson as president

 “For me, being the first lay president at Loyola, it was an opportunity to remind everyone that given the waning number of priests among us, that we have to own the mission as lay people or else we will lose,” she said at the news conference.

-Tetlow said her main priorities at Fordham would include diversifying the student body “at a moment when 18-year-olds in the Northeast are fading in numbers.”
+Tetlow said one of her main priorities at Fordham would be diversifying the student body.

-Loyola’s enrollment has grown by 11% under Tetlow, and the largest and most diverse freshman class in school history started classes in fall 2021, Loyola said in a separate news release.
+Under Tetlow, Loyola’s enrollment grew by 11%, and the largest and most diverse freshman class in school history started in fall 2021, Loyola said in a separate news release.
 It credited her with starting new academic programs in growing fields, including neuroscience, nursing, marketing and communications, environmental law, health care administration and cybersecurity, and with strengthening the school’s financial foundation.

 “We are so grateful for President Tetlow’s dedicated leadership, and are thrilled for her and her new colleagues at Fordham University,” said Steve Landry, chair of Loyola’s board of trustees.
 “We wish her great success as she moves on to this prestigious position at a fellow Jesuit university.”